This one is for you Mike since you seem to enjoy Our Ancestors.

-So back to the drawing board… with this montage in Joe’s collection.
-It was made in the 1900s trying to figure out who is who on it.
+So back to the drawing board… with this montage part of Joe’s collection of old photos.
+It was made in the 1900s and I am still trying to figure out who’s who on it.

 This is a montage I made in 2011 showing Phoebe Alexandre with her daughter Lucille Lestage.

 These two images are from Robin who scanned more than 100 images.
 She sent them in 2011.
-These images validated all my research on Phoebe Alexandre and also on Marie Elmire.
+Her husband is related to the Alexandre family.
+These images validated all my research on Phoebe Alexandre and also on her sister Marie Elmire.